 This is mainly due to revenue ratio from the segments with higher EBITDA margin, HR Technology and Media & Solutions, is expected to increase in FY2018, compared to FY2017.
 Also, SG&A ratio is expected to be lower in FY2018 resulting from lower advertising expense, while marketing investments were accelerated in FY2017 primarily in the Japan operations of the Staffing segment to attract new agency workers.

 Why is profit attributable to owners of the parent is expected to increase 0.9% year on year, while operating income is forecasted to increase 9.5%?

 This is due to expected higher tax expense in FY2018, compared to the previous fiscal year.
 In FY2017, profit attributable to owners of the parent benefited from lower income tax expense mainly resulting from tax reforms in the United States and European countries, and a sale of subsidiaries.
 As no such impact is assumed, income tax expense is expected to rise in FY2018.

 What is the outlook by segment for FY2018?

 In the HR Technology segment, it is difficult to predict future growth rates due to the rapidly evolving Internet business.
-We are investing aggressively to continue growing significantly on an annual basis assuming the favorable economic environment continues.
+We are investing aggressively to continue growing significantly on an annual basis assuming the favorable economic environment continues, but the growth rate may be lower than last year given the current size of the segment.
 EBITDA margin is expected to stay within a range of 10% to 20% on an annual basis.
-The impact of the potential acquisition of Glassdoor includes Glassdoor's estimated revenue of approximately 16.0 billion yen and EBITDA of approximately △3.0 billion yen for the eight month period ending March 31, 2019, assuming the potential acquisition is completed during the second quarter of FY2018.
+The impact of the planned acquisition of Glassdoor, Inc. includes estimated revenue of approximately 16.0 billion yen, and EBITDA of approximately -3.0 billion yen for FY 2018. -3.0 billion yen.

 In the Media & Solutions, revenue is expected to increase low to mid single digits year on year, and EBITDA is expected to increase high single digits.